OCA/web/web_menu_collapsible/README.rst

 Known issues / Roadmap
 ======================

-* The visual hint is initially in state 'collapsed' when is actually 'expanded' (this is Odoo's menu standard mechanism)
+* The visual hint is initially in state 'collapsed' when is actually 'expanded' (this is Odoo's menu standard mechanism).

 Bug Tracker